European Central Bank to gather after borrowing costs rise | Business

 - Belgium

-The European Central Bank's rate-setting council will hold an unscheduled meeting Wednesday "to discuss market conditions," with borrowing costs for several countries having risen after the bank said it would raise interest rates.
+The European Central Bank's rate-setting council will hold an unscheduled meeting on Wednesday “to discuss market conditions”, with borrowing costs for several countries having risen after the bank said it would raise interest rates.

-The spreads for Italian and Spanish debt over safe German government debt — a key fear index for the 19-country eurozone — have risen after the ECB made only vague promises to prevent financial "fragmentation," or interest rates in individual countries that are so high that they don't reflect the bank's benchmarks.
+The spreads for Italian and Spanish debt over safe German government debt — a key fear index for the 19-country eurozone — have risen after the ECB made only unspecific promises to prevent financial “fragmentation”, or interest rates in individual countries that are so high that they don't reflect the bank's benchmarks.

 The ECB's surprise meeting comes the same day that the US Federal Reserve is expected to announce its largest interest rate hike since 1994.